 You’ve weighed the benefits and drawbacks of using a 360-degree performance model and have decided that the process works well for your organization.
 But what’s next?
 Knowing the necessary elements of creating a strong and fair performance review system will alleviate stress and create a verifiable and repeatable process.
 Here are four best practices to bear in mind when creating your 360-degree feedback system.

 - Organize and plan ahead.
 When preparing to implement a 360-degree feedback system, remember that organization is key.
-360-degree systems are an intensive and time-consuming venture, so organizing and planning your strategy out in advance will help streamline the process.
+360-degree systems are an intensive and time-consuming venture, so organizing and planning your strategy in advance will help streamline the process.
 Work with your leadership team to determine how often you will gather feedback, the length, and questions from your surveys, what evaluation system you will use, and how to use the data you collect.
 Other considerations include how much time you will spend gathering feedback and creating an outline of who is responsible for reviewing who.

 - Establish trust and credibility.
 Your 360-degree feedback will only be useful if your employees trust your system and the feedback they receive.
 You must create a culture of trust when completing the reviews.
 Communicate transparently with your team about the desired outcome of these reviews, which is not to critique their performance but to find ways to better support one another and improve in their roles.
 Ensure your employees understand that the feedback they provide to their coworkers is anonymous so that you can receive honest responses.
 By showcasing your review process’s effectiveness and accuracy, employees will be more willing to embrace feedback.

 - Consistency is key.
 With any review process, 360-degree feedback is most effective when done consistently and frequently.
 Establishing a consistent approach for gathering and reviewing feedback will also increase the accuracy of the data you receive.
-Best practices for 360-degree feedback says that you should survey performance at least every several months.
+Best practices for 360-degree feedback say that you should survey performance at least every several months.
 Another added benefit of consistent reviews is that it enables managers to compare performance across time.

 - Follow-up.
 Arguably one of the most essential parts of any review is the follow-up.
-When organizations fail to follow-up with employees, they miss out on opportunities for strategic action.
+When organizations fail to follow up with employees, they miss out on opportunities for strategic action.
 Scheduling a meeting a month or two after the review helps increase accountability, requiring both the manager and employee to implement the changes.
 The follow-up meeting offers insight into the effectiveness of these changes and opens discussions on whether the changes are worthwhile or if they need additional adaptations.

 360-degree feedback provides a rounded and clear view of employee performance.
-While organizations continue to adjust to remote work and the lack of visibility managers encounter with virtual work, leaders should determine whether their structure accommodates peer-reviewing.
+While organizations continue to adjust to remote work and the lack of visibility managers encounter with virtual work, leaders should determine whether their structure accommodates peer reviewing.
 If you are looking to implement a 360-degree review system in your organization, check out how ClearCompany’s Performance Management Suite supports and enables leaders to assess employee performance.
 Through anonymous surveys and our performance tracking software, business leaders can rest assured that the data they receive is both timely and accurate.
 For more information on our Performance Management platform, reach out to one of our experts or sign up for your free demo today.